IRTF-HRPC/create-ietf-draft-repo-action/README.md

 has the following permissions:

 * Create Repo

 TODO: add photo

 (Note: This reqires a user with admin permissions for the repository.)
 Enter the token as a Github Actions secret with the key `CREATE_REPO_GITHUB_TOKEN`.
+Also input the username of the Github account owner or machine user for whom the token was generated.

 TODO: add photo

 Provide the workflow with the name of the new repository, and click Run.